 From checking your resource usage to viewing server logs, we will walk you through seven ways to diagnose and fix the HTTP 503 errors.

 The resources that a server uses are RAM, CPU, I/O, entry processes, and website inodes.
 Checking these metrics can help you confirm whether the issue is related to limited resources.
 For example, you can monitor incoming traffic and detect whenever an unusual traffic surge occurs.

-Hostinger’s hPanel has excellent functionality to monitor resource usage.
-Users can access the dashboard and navigate to Order -> Order Usage.
+Hostinger’s hPanel also has excellent functionality to monitor resource usage.
+Users can access the dashboard and navigate to the sidebar → Hosting → Resource Usage.

 From there, you will find various metrics related to your website’s resource usage, including:

 - CPU – the amount of CPU power consumed by your site.

 - Memory limit – total memory used by your website to process requests.

 - Processes – the number of processes running on your hosting account.